-- (a) The owner or another person designated by the agency shall provide a copy of a signed environmental covenant as required by the agency to: - (1) all persons who signed the covenant; - (2) all persons holding a recorded interest in the real property subject to the covenant; - (3) all persons in possession of the real property subject to the covenant; - 20 (4) each municipality or other unit of local government in which real property subject to 21 the covenant is located; and - (5) any other persons the agency requires. - (b) Failure to provide a copy of the covenant as required by the agency does not affect the covenant's validity.
+(a) A copy of an environmental covenant shall be provided by the persons and in the manner required by the agency to:

+(1) each person that signed the covenant;

+(2) each person holding a recorded interest in the real property subject to the covenant;

+(3) each person in possession of the real property subject to the covenant;

+(4) each municipality or other unit of local government in which real property subject to the covenant is located; and

+(5) any other person the agency requires.

+(b) The validity of a covenant is not affected by failure to provide a copy of the covenant as required under this section.

 This section contemplates that the agency will normally require that the final signed environmental covenant be sent to affected parties.
 In addition to the obvious persons who should be notified, in an appropriate case, the agency might require notice to abutting property owners.
-These persons are likely to have been directly involved in any major administrative proceeding, but in other cases - such as a voluntary clean-up - may have no knowledge of the existing conditions on abutting land.
+These persons are likely to have been directly involved in any major administrative proceeding, but in other cases, such as a voluntary clean-up, they may have no knowledge of the existing conditions on abutting land.